k2view-academy/K2View-Academy/articles/99_Broadway/18_broadway_flow_window.md

 The **Broadway Flow** window includes the following elements:

 - Main flow area where Stages are added.
 To add a Stage, either click the big plus in the flow area, or go to the [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu) and select     .
-To add Actors to a Stage, by click in the empty Stage area.
+To add Actors to a Stage, click in the empty Stage area.
-- [Main menu](/articles/99_Broadway/18_broadway_flow_window.md#main-menu), which enables running the flow and executing additional action like **Save as Actor**.
+- [Main menu](/articles/99_Broadway/18_broadway_flow_window.md#main-menu), which enables running the flow and executing additional actions like **Save as Actor**.
 - [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu), which provides Stage activities like **Merge** or **Delete**.
 - [Actor context menu](/articles/99_Broadway/18_broadway_flow_window.md#actor-context-menu), which provides Actor activities like **Add**, **Link** or **Export Actor**.
 - [Properties tab](/articles/99_Broadway/18_broadway_flow_window.md#properties-tab), which enables setting and editing the properties of a selected object.

 ### Main Menu

-The Main menu of the Broadway flow is located on top of the window and enables performing the following activities:
+The Main menu is at the top of the window and has the following options:

 ![image](/articles/99_Broadway/images/99_18_01_main_menu.PNG)